Saturday, October 27, 2018

 Yet, another question is whether the Low RPM Power Protection feature is detrimental to the quick spinup.
 And our testing in the following 2 video footage showed that the Low RPM Power Protection feature is irrelevant when the propellers don't hit a solid obstacle, only spinning up the motor mid-air.

-Collective Pitch Curve Efficiency Approximation
+Collective Pitch Curve For Fuel Economy

 All credit and copyright of airfoil data belong to airfoiltools.com , NASA, and Xfoil , for the following picture.